ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/tellafriend.rst

 	{title}     {permalink}     {author}     {body}     et cetera...

 Many of the :ref:`Channel Entries Tag
-Variables <channel-entries-single-variables>` are available for the tell-a-friend form.
+Variables <channel_entries_single_variables>` are available for the tell-a-friend form.
 Notable exceptions are all category related variables and custom member fields.

-.. note:: To ease the useability of this form with multiple channels, which will possibly contain different channel fields, all Channel Variables that are unfillable will be removed from the form.
+.. note:: To ease the usability of this form with multiple channels, which will possibly contain different channel fields, all Channel Variables that are unfulfillable will be removed from the form.

 For example, if you have a channel with the fields "summary" and "body", and then another channel with the fields "ingredients" and "directions",